 Some women choose to have breast reconstruction after mastectomy – this is a very personal decision.
 Although most women report they do so "to feel whole again," some choose to have reconstruction to reduce emotional discomfort and embarrassment during sex.
 It’s important to know that the skin on the rebuilt breast may become more sensitive with time, but usually does not give the same kind of pleasure as before.

 The first step to a better sex life is to bring up the topic with your doctor or another member of your health care team.
 Keep in mind that sensual/sexual touching between you and your partner is always possible, no matter what kinds of cancer treatment you’ve had.
 This might surprise you, especially if you are feeling down or have not had any sexual touching or activity for a while.

 You may find it helpful and reassuring to discuss issues related to sexuality and cancer in support groups or with women who have completed treatment.
 It helps to know that you’re not alone and that many others have the same kinds of fears and concerns.
 Others may be able to share how they coped with everything from treatment to reduced sexual energy to discussing sex with steady or new partners.

-Often a relationship deepens as a woman learns to tell her partner about her needs, her discomfort or her lack of desire.
-While undergoing cancer treatment, you may find you have ongoing and often increased needs for affection and physical closeness with your sexual partner.
+Often a relationship deepens as a woman learns to tell her partner about her needs, her discomfort, or her lack of desire.
+While getting cancer treatment, you may find you have ongoing and maybe even increased needs for affection and physical closeness with your partner.
 A steady, caring partner usually both senses and understands your lack of interest in sex and continues to provide emotional closeness and affection.
-Although breast cancer can cause significant stress in many areas of your life, maintaining comfortable sexual functioning during and after treatment should be a priority for you, your partner and your physicians.
+Although breast cancer can cause significant stress in many areas of your life, maintaining a comfortable, satisfying sex life during and after treatment should be a priority for you, your partner, and your doctors.